hanskoss/2021Structure_CadhMultisite/README.md

 theoretical publications.

 *** exptl_data ***
 experimental data.
-The path "path2020" to this folder has to be set in goglobalfitfuntions.py and goglobalfit.py
+The path "path2020" to this folder has to be set in goglobalfit.py